 Preliminary internet research conducted in June 2018 indicated there are approximately 110 STRA host sites in the Town.
 These are concentrated along the Lake Simcoe shoreline from the south end of Keswick to Port Bolster.

 STRA have been active in the Town of Georgina since the first vacation homes were built in the former Township of Georgina, Township of North Gwillimbury and Village of Sutton.
 Prior to the internet, vacation rentals were done through newspaper ads, real estate companies and by word of mouth.

 There are a number of potential benefits to STRA.
 These include the potential to increase tourism and draw more visitors to the community which in turn has a positive impact on the local economy.
 STRA also allows people to generate additional income by renting out their homes, making it more affordable to live in their residence or off-set the cost of a vacation property.

 There are a number of issues related to STRA.
-These include public safety concerns (including excessive noise, late-hour activities, illegal parking, and littering), fire and building safety concerns, the impact on private sewage disposal systems, impacts on affordable housing and competition with other traditional rental accommodation markets.
+These include public safety concerns (including excessive noise, late-hour activities, illegal parking, and littering), fire and building safety issues, the impact on private sewage disposal systems, impacts on affordable housing and competition with other traditional rental accommodation markets.